wtsi-hgi/softpack-docs/docs/how-to-guides/deploy.md

 ## Building Software

 You should now be able to build software.
+If you previously entered dummy information for the vault configuration, then you are safe to test and build without affecting anything outside of your instance.
+This means that the Singularity images built will not be pushed to a container registry (the location of the built image can be found at the end of the log, look for the line containing the text `Build complete`).

 First, you need to activate the correct environment, which you can do with the following command: